Wasgo097/CameraTrap/readme.md

 [X] Multithreading (frame producer and consumer (Observer pattern?))
 [X] Manager which connect all managers
 [X] Refactoring AppClient constructor (connect with previous task?)
+[] App use a lot of cpu resources, reduce it without performance
 ```

 ## ToDo Server